stfnjstn/developerplayground/_pages/ETMEditorTutorials/ETMEditorTutorial_Level_Settings_Tab.md

 - Current level number: You can change the level with the stepper.
 - Display name: It is used for savegames, maps and inside the editor.
-- Cos/Rows: Dimension of the current level.
+- Rows/Cols: Dimension of the current level.
 Can be changed with the steppers.

 ![Maze Generator](/assets/ETMEditor/MazeGenerator.png)

-Add single elements
-Generate a new maze.
-Warning. this will overwrite your existing maze
+You can add specific elements randomly in the maze or generate a complete new random maze, without special tiles (Warning: This will overwrite your existing maze).

-Work in Progress!
 <hr>
 **[Back to Tutorial Overview](/ETMEditorTutorials/ETMEditorTutorials)**